 Pursuant to the Equal Access Act of 1984, the Board will provide an opportunity for student-initiated non-curricular groups to conduct meetings on school premises, during non-instructional time, and will not discriminate against students on the basis of the religious, political, or philosophical content of the speech at such meetings.

-Procurement Model Policy
+Procurement Policy

-RESOLUTION

-WHEREAS, on September 27, 2022 the board of The Leadership School (“Board”) met at a publicly called meeting held in accordance with the Board’s bylaws; and

-WHEREAS, in accordance with the Board’s bylaws, a quorum was present during the meeting held on September 27, 2022; and

-WHEREAS, on September 27, 2022, the Board voted to adopt the policy titled “Procurement Policy” a copy of which is attached hereto and incorporated herein by reference.

-NOW, THEREFORE, BE IT RESOLVED BY THE BOARD OF The Leadership School that the policy “Procurement Policy” is hereby adopted as a Board policy of The Leadership School).

-THIS RESOLUTION IS HEREBY ADOPTED THIS 27th DAY OF September, 2022.

-Mr. Lennel Hunter

-Board Chair

 The Board of The Leadership School adopts the following policy effective on the date of adoption by the Board.

 SECTION 1.
 Procurement of Goods and Services.

 SECTION 1.1.
-Any procurement of goods and services up to [dollar amount] shall be made by ________.
-Any procurement of goods and services exceeding [dollar amount] shall require the release of a request for proposal (RFP) and Governing Board approval.
 All purchases shall be in the best interest of the School, upon considering the totality of the circumstances surrounding the procurement, which may include but not be limited to, price, quality, availability, timelines, reputation, and prior dealings.

 SECTION 2.2.
 The School shall not purchase any goods or services from any member of the Governing Board, an immediate family member of any member of the Governing Board nor from any entity in which any member of the Governing Board or an immediate family member of a Governing Board member may benefit from such a procurement, unless authorized by the Governing Board after a full disclosure of the conflict of interest or any potential conflict of interest and after the consideration set forth in Section 1.1.